pyca/cryptography/docs/development/custom-vectors/hkdf.rst

 ====================

-This page documents the code that was used to generate a longer HKDF test vector (1200 bytes) than is available in RFC 5869.
+This page documents the code that was used to generate a longer HKDF test vector (1200 bytes) than is available in :rfc:`5869`.
 All the vectors were generated using OpenSSL and verified with Go.

 Creation